sunnyrainS2/Exercise/paper.md

 Just as with real fisherman, phishers today have a large tackle box of tools available to them.
 These tools serve a variety of functions, and in this paper, they are classified into six broad categories.

-###1.
+####1.
 Bots/Botnets

-- Bots : programs that reside on a computer and provide remote command and control access via a variety of protocols
+ "Bots" refer to programs that reside on a computer and provide remote command and control access via a variety of protocols.
-- Botnet : Several of these bots are under common control

- Bots provide the controller with features that can be used to support illicit activity
+When Several of these bots are under common control, it is commonly referred to as a botnet.
+Bots provide the controller with features that can be used to support illicit activity such as DDos(Distributed denial of service).

-###2.
+####2.
 Phishing Kits

- ready-to-use phishing kits containing items such as pre-generated HTML pages and emails
+ Ready-to-use phishing kits containing items such as pre-generated HTML pages and emails provide a lower barrier to entry into the marketplace for criminals.

-###3.
+####3.
 Technical Deceit
 - Basic URL Obfuscation
  - simple HTML redirection
    : use a legitimate URL within an anchor element but have its href attribute point to a malicious site